Distributed Integrated Sensing, Localization, and Communications over LEO Satellite Constellations: Introduction

 However, individual \ac{leo} satellites remain limited by tight power budgets, small antenna apertures, and constrained onboard processing, making it difficult to meet the demands of high-throughput communication and precise sensing or localization.
 To overcome these limitations, we introduce the concept of \emph{\ac{dislac} over \ac{leo} constellations}.
 Drawing from the principles of \ac{dmimo} in terrestrial systems \cite{henk2025dmimo,henk2025disac}, \ac{dislac} leverages the scale and density of modern constellations and enables cooperation among satellites through \acp{isl}.
 Such cooperation enables flexible beamforming to boost communication rates and enhances localization and sensing via spatial diversity and fused low-\ac{snr} observations.
-Elements of this vision have been explored in two research threads.
-One examines co-located \acp{islac}, where all functionalities are performed on a single satellite using large antenna arrays, but without inter-satellite cooperation \cite{yin2024netmag,you2024twc}.
-The other investigates distributed \ac{leo} constellations addressing sensing, localization, and communication independently \cite{halim2022oj,wolfgang2025twc}.
-Yet, a unified system-level framework for \ac{dislac} remains missing.
+Existing studies on this topic can be broadly grouped into two threads: (i) \textit{single-satellite} \ac{islac} systems, where all functionalities are implemented on a single \ac{leo} satellite without inter-satellite cooperation~\cite{yin2024netmag,you2024twc}; and (ii) \textit{distributed} \ac{leo} constellations, where multiple satellites cooperate but treat communication, localization, and sensing as separate functions~\cite{halim2022oj,wolfgang2025twc}.
+Among these,~\cite{wolfgang2025twc} jointly considers communication and sensing, yet omits \ac{ue} localization and overlooks key system-level aspects such as synchronization, \ac{isl} design, and network topology.
+Hence, a unified framework that jointly integrates all three functionalities across distributed \ac{leo} constellations and captures their mutual interactions remains unexplored.

-This article aims to fill that gap.
+To the best of our knowledge, this article is the first to present a comprehensive \ac{dislac} framework that unifies communication, localization, and sensing at the constellation level, building on recent advances in \ac{disac}/\ac{dislac} for terrestrial \ac{dmimo} networks~\cite{henk2025dmimo,henk2025disac} and extending them to the \acp{ntn}.
 As shown in Fig. \ref{sys_mod}, we consider a cooperative scenario in which multiple multi-antenna \ac{leo} satellites jointly perform communication, localization, and sensing with support of \acp{isl}.
 We analyze the benefits of this architecture through illustrative case studies and explore critical system-level considerations such as synchronization, ISL constraints, antenna flexibility, and scalability.
 Finally, we outline open research directions to guide the practical development of next-generation \ac{dislac}-enabled \acp{ntn}.